DreamHost was founded in 1997 and hosts over 1.5 million websites.

 We had to come back later during these hours to test the process all over again.
 It took a few minutes for a sales rep to finally join, and they were both knowledgeable and helpful.

-It is unfortunate that you have to jump through hoops (show up at specific hours) to get access to anyone in the first place.
+However, it is unfortunate that you have to jump through hoops (show up at specific hours) to get access to anyone in the first place.

 DreamHost Pricing, Hosting Plans & Quick Facts